Feminist activism in hip-hop: Feminism in hip hop music

 In the world of hip-hop feminism, women are the catalyst.
 In 1992, R&B singer Mary J. Blige released What's the 411? on Uptown/MCA Records and was considered the pioneer of hip-hop feminism.
 Female MC's and singers would base tracks based on the advancement of women.
 One such example is "Ladies First", a track by Queen Latifah and Monie Love on Latifah's debut album, All Hail the Queen.
 Women such as MC Missy Elliott and Queen Latifah followed suit.
 In 1995, Queen Latifah broke the glass ceiling of black women in hip-hop by winning a Grammy for her song "U.N.I.T.Y.," which revolutionized hip-hop feminism's ideal of sexual empowerment and the autonomy and ownership of the female black body.

 Behind Queen Latifah came hip-hop and R&B artist Lauryn Hill, who became the best example of hip-hop feminism with record-breaking worldwide sales of her album The Miseducation of Lauryn Hill and by winning five Grammy awards in 1998, including Album of the Year (Hobson and Bartlow, 5).
 Female emcees sometimes mimicked the hip hop rhetoric of males in the scene and generated a massive amount of attention.
-Missy Elliot was often seen dressed similarly to male hip-hop artists and utilized the same body language and aggressive delivery of her lyrics as a means of protest while still preserving her femininity.
+Missy Elliott was often seen dressed similarly to male hip-hop artists and utilized the same body language and aggressive delivery of her lyrics as a means of protest while still preserving her femininity.

 The 1990s saw a wave of feminist lyrics in hip-hop that empowered women in different ways.
 One group that featured some feminist lyrics was the Beastie Boys: in its song "Sure Shot," the group gives a shout-out to women, offering respect that it claims is long overdue.
 2Pac also offered some input regarding why women are belittled and treated differently when they are the ones that make life possible in his song “Keep Ya Head Up.”
 "I wonder why we take from our women, why we rape our women, do we hate our women?
 I think it’s time that we kill for our women, time to heal our women, be real to our women.”
 These lyrics uplifted women in a genre dominated by men.